athena-labz/athena/README.md

 The user CAS score increment is defined as a percentage of the difference between the maximum value t (100,000 ) and the current score s0.

-*Figure 8: The formula to calculate the new CAS score after a transaction, where s0 is the old score, c the percentage and t the maximum score*
+*Figure 8: The formula to calculate the new CAS score after a transaction, where s0 is the old score, c the percentage and t the maximum value 100,000*

 ![Score Formula](images/score-formula.png)